 - Prior to the flying component of your CPL course in Adelaide, you will be required to hold a valid CASA class 1 medical.
 FTA will organise the class 1 medical license on your arrival at FTA’s facilities.

 * Please note that cost of the Indian Class 1 medical license is at your own expense.
-Cost of attaining the CASA class 1 medical license is included in your course price.
+Cost of attaining the CASA class 1 medical licence is included in your course price.